pubnub/ruby/README.md

 Don't confuse the **message** with the **response**.
 In a given callback cycle, the **response** will always be the same, as its the raw server response.
 It may consist of one or more messages.

-Internally, the block or callback is iterates over the response array, similar to:
+Internally, the block or callback iterates over the response array, similar to:

 ```ruby
 envelopes.each do |envelope|